penseipublicidade/website/docs/controls/dismissible.md

 ### `secondary_background`

 A control that is stacked behind the `content` and is exposed when the `content` has been dragged up or to the left.

-It may only be specified when `background` has also been specified.
+Has no effect if `background` is not specified.

 ## Events